 Focusing on Move-in Ready Homes

-Some examples of when buying a move-in ready home may be best include:
+Some examples of when buying a move-in ready home may include:

 When is Resale Potential a Large Factor?

-Buyers who are in the market now may also want to consider their long-term goals before deciding which home they will ultimately purchase.
+Buyers in the market now may also want to consider their long-term goals before deciding which home they will ultimately purchase.
 In most cases, buyers try to plan on owning the home they are buying for at least five full years.
-This amount of time is often needed in order to recoup the full purchase price and other costs associated with the purchase, such as closing costs and moving expenses.
-Buyers who will likely need to sell and move more quickly than five years may want to seek to purchase well below their maximum price point in order to limit any losses at that time.
+This amount of time is often needed to recoup the full purchase price and other costs associated with the purchase, such as closing costs and moving expenses.
+Buyers who will likely need to sell and move more quickly than five years may want to purchase well below their maximum price point to limit any losses at that time.

 The Ashton Real Estate Group of RE/MAX Advantage